-3. ADMINISTRATION STRATEGY & COMMUNICATIONS POLICY - Part C: EMPLOYER UNDERTAKINGS
+APPENDIX A - 3.
+ADMINISTRATION STRATEGY & COMMUNICATIONS POLICY - Part C: EMPLOYER UNDERTAKINGS

 - 6.2.
 Policies (Employer Discretions) The employer will ensure that policies are formulated, kept under review and publicised in accordance with the scheme regulations. - 6.3.
-Funding Strategy Statement (FSS) and Statement of Investment Principles (SIP) the employer will ensure, where appropriate, they respond to formal consultations on the FSS and / or the SIP.
-Where no response is received from an employer the Fund will view this as acceptance of the proposal(s)
+Funding Strategy Statement (FSS) and Investment Strategy Statement (ISS) the employer will ensure, where appropriate, they respond to formal consultations on the FSS and / or the ISS.
+Where no response is received from an employer the Fund will view this as acceptance of the proposal(s).

-3. ADMINISTRATION STRATEGY & COMMUNICATIONS POLICY - Part D: COMMUNICATION POLICY
+APPENDIX A - 3.
+ADMINISTRATION STRATEGY & COMMUNICATIONS POLICY - Part D: COMMUNICATION POLICY